The Spice Girls to front their own talent show?

 Gary, 45, said of his plans: "With 'Let It Shine' we're looking for people from all walks of life to form another unique group."

-However, both Gary and the Spice Girls will have to make sure they are not copying the format of 'The X Factor' as Cowell is reportedly considering taking legal action if 'Let It Shine' has any similarities to his show.
+However, both Gary and the Spice Girls will have to make sure they don't copy the format of 'The X Factor' as Cowell is reportedly considering taking legal action if 'Let It Shine' has any similarities to his show.

 A source previously said: "Simon's team is keeping a close eye on Gary's show.